 Diabetic retinopathy is the leading cause of blindness in the USA (mostly for adults 20-74 yrs of age).
 About 30 million Americans and 414 million people worldwide have diabetic retinopathy.
 With early detection, vision loss is preventable in up to 95% of the cases.

 AAO, NCA and NQF recommend annual retinal exams for diabetic patients – however, only 20-50% really comply.
-These are assumed to be due to various reasons including, but not limited to:
+Here are some reasons for this:

 - Lack of patient awareness and education